William Booth (forger)

-William Booth (1776–1812) was an English farmer and forger, who was hanged for his crimes.
+William Booth (c.
+1776 – 15 August 1812) was an English farmer and forger, who was hanged for his crimes.
 He is the subject of the song "Twice Tried, Twice Hung, Twice Buried" by Jon Raven and a book.
 Several geographical features in Birmingham, near his former home, carry his name.

 Early life

 Booth was born at Hall End Farm near Beaudesert, Warwickshire and was baptised at the church there on 21 February 1776.
 He was one of eight children of a farmer and church warden, John Booth, and his wife Mary.